Best Hadoop Use Cases in Eight Industries

 Banks can create a more meaningful and effective context for marketing to customers if they can define distinct categories or “segments” in which each customer belongs

 If a customer wants to depth and breadth of his financial portfolio, they need to have an integrated platform.
-For that it is vital for financial institutions understand and comprehend the customer context:
+For that financial institutions need to understand and comprehend the customer context:

 - Knowledge about customer’s holding